 My analogy is this:

-First how does one ‘love’ a subject, this is where I refer back to Confucius, who effectively said that before one has the authority to question any knowledge base, then one must have devoted oneself to understanding it fully first…..in other words, and stretching the analogy; ‘fallen in love with what exists’.
+Confucius effectively said that before you can earn the authority to question any knowledge base, then you must have devoted yourself to understanding it fully first…..in other words, and stretching the analogy; ‘fallen in love with what exists’.